 Flat Diaphragm Thermal Actuator

 This is one of the commonly used thermal actuator designs in general applications.
 The diaphragm has controlled deformability and returns to its original shape when external force is removed.
-Among common designs, the flat diaphragm type usually has a shorter output stroke, typically around 3–4 mm.
+Among common designs, the flat diaphragm type usually has a shorter output stroke, typically around 3 to 4 mm.

 Press-On Thermal Actuator